Sprint and T-Mobile merge, creating new wireless giant

 T-Mobile also said Wednesday that its CEO, John Legere, is stepping down a month earlier than expected, handing the job off to COO Mike Sievert.
 He will remain a board member.

 As of Wednesday, Sprint shares are no longer trading.
+T-Mobile shares added 2.8% to $86.23 in midday trading.